-- (b) Employees hired after March 24, 1986 may be required to rotate over three (3) shifts as necessary.
-An employee requesting specific shifts on a permanent basis may be granted such requests when possible. - 15.16 Requests for specific days off shall be submitted in writing to the Director of Resident Care two (2) weeks prior to the posting of the schedule.
-Approval for such requests will be at the discretion of the Director of Resident Care and will not be unreasonably denied. - 15.17 The day shift shall be the first shift of the day.
+- (b) Full-time employees will not be scheduled to rotate over more than two different shifts during a week. - (c) At least twenty (24) hours off are to be scheduled following nights when rotating to a new shift, or unless agreed upon by mutual consent - 15.15 Current employees shall continue to work permanent shifts, unless otherwise mutually agreed. - 15.16 Requests for specific days off shall be submitted in writing and deposited in the HR box, two (2) weeks prior to the posting of the schedule.
+Approval for such requests will be at the discretion of the Director of Resident Care and will not be unreasonably denied. - 15.17 The day shift shall be the first shift of the day. - 15.18 Work schedules to be posted two (2) weeks in advance to cover a four (4) week period. - 15.19 Where extra shifts become available after the schedule is posted they will first be offered by seniority on a rotational basis to regular part time employee.